Salle D’Youville

 Raphaël Dubé

-Raphaël Dubé plays a c.
-1695-1700 Giovanni Grancino cello, Milan, generously provided by CANIMEX INC. of Drummondville (Quebec) Canada.
+Raphaël Dubé plays a Giovanni Grancino cello, circa 1695–1700, kindly loaned to him by Canimex Inc. of Drummondville, Quebec, Canada.

 Benoit Loiselle